Basra Memorial

 The Basra Memorial is a Commonwealth War Graves Commission war memorial near Zubayr, Iraq.
-The memorial commemorates 40,682 Commonwealth forces (99% Indians) members who died during the Mesopotamian Campaign, from the Autumn of 1914 to the end of August 1921, and whose graves are not known.
+The memorial commemorates 40,682 Commonwealth forces members who died during the Mesopotamian Campaign, from the Autumn of 1914 to the end of August 1921, and whose graves are not known.
 The memorial was designed by Edward Prioleau Warren.
 It was unveiled by Gilbert Clayton on 27 March 1929.
-Originally located eight kilometres north of Basra, near the Shatt al-Arab River, it was moved southwest in 1997 to a battleground from the much more recent Gulf War.
+Originally located eight kilometers north of Basra, near the Shatt al-Arab River, it was moved southwest in 1997 to a battleground from the much more recent Gulf War.
+The memorial has not been maintained for over 30 years but remains in reasonably good condition with only 8 of the 68 panels damaged or delaminated from the wall.
+Of the 40,682 only 7,385 British personnel (including white colonial troops from New Zealand and Australia) and Indian Officers are mentioned by name with 33,256 Indian NCO and other ranks only listed by unit and total casualties.

+Current State

 The Telegraph reported on 10 November 2013 that the memorial had suffered vandalism, with some of its items missing which include the Cross of Remembrance and the bronze plaques from the Wall of Remembrance, carrying the names of the fallen.
+Without any ongoing efforts at maintenance by the CWGC the site is in a poor state of repair although approximately 62 of the 68 panels are still present and readable.

-The BBC reported that Colin Kerr, the Commonwealth War Graves Commission publicity director, said that a total of 30,000 Indian soldiers are not named on the Basra memorial, despite fallen British soldiers being named, only Indian officers are accorded with the honour.
+The BBC reported in 2016 that Colin Kerr, then the Commonwealth War Graves Commission (CWGC) publicity director, said that a total of 30,000 Indian soldiers are not named on the Basra memorial, despite fallen British soldiers being named, only Indian officers are accorded with the honor.
 The deaths of the non-commissioned men are commemorated by regiment but simply as "and 258 other Indian soldiers" or "and 272 other Indian soldiers."
-Kerr added that the commission knows their identities and has launched a project to find ways to publicise them both in India and in Britain.
+Kerr added that the commission knew their identities and had launched a project to find ways to publicize them both in India and in Britain.
+To date (August 2025) this has not been done and there are no deadlines or ongoing efforts to do so.